gscrow/dressipi-com/solutions/overview.markdown

   handle: benefits
   subsections:
   - title:
-    body: Dressipi lines up with your KPIs to support you in prioritising which solution to get started with.
+    body: Dressipi lines up with your KPIs to support you in prioritising which solution to get started with
     image: "/uploads/icon__report-increase.svg"
   - title:
-    body: Easily integrates with your existing systems so no need for heavy IT lifting.
+    body: Easily integrates with your existing systems so no need for heavy IT lifting
     image: "/uploads/icon__user-love.svg"
   - title:
-    body: Ongoing support throughout onboarding and beyond by our team of friendly experts.
+    body: Ongoing support throughout onboarding and beyond by our team of friendly experts
     image: "/uploads/icon__hanger.svg"
     class: hanger-icon
     action: